JavaScript Frameworks Overview: React vs Vue

 Vue.js security: a brief summary

-Although it’s impossible to protect against XSS vulnerabilities automatically, Vue.js developers can sanitize the HTML code or use libraries to protect against such attacks.
+Although Vue cannot entirely protect your app against XSS vulnerabilities automatically, skilled developers can sanitize the HTML code or integrate auxiliary libraries for additional protection.
 If developers know their HTML is secure, they might use direct rendering and preserve the website before and after rendering.

-Our experience shows that Vue.js and React have similar app development speeds.
-Multiple libraries, frameworks, plugins, and packages help us to develop web apps fast enough.
-It all depends on the coding experience and JS developer skills that allow you to choose React or Vue.
+Our experience shows that Vue.js and React have almost similar app development speeds.
+Multiple libraries, frameworks, plugins, and packages help developers to create web apps fast enough.
+The development speed primarily depends on the coding experience and JS developer skills.
 However, the time estimates for similar tasks are roughly the same.

 React requires a deep understanding of router selection, configuration caveats, and problem-solving attitudes at various stages of the app project lifecycle.
 JavaScript experts who have developed multiple projects will find React faster and more productive.
 Even with short-term goals, developers can achieve successful results with React.
 React is the fastest framework for building simple applications, with a moderate level of experience in JavaScript.

 Developing creative applications is excellent, but setting them faster is even better.
 Thanks to Vue’s lightweight and rendering capabilities, developing applications is a breeze.
-With add-on tools such as Bit, StoryBook, the Vue Dev tools, and web packs like Vue Loader, it’s easy to create single-file components.
+With add-on tools such as Bit, StoryBook, and the Vue Dev tools, as well as web packs like Vue Loader, it’s easy to create single-file components.
 It speeds up the workflow and provides opportunities for fast-to-market app development.

 The flexibility of React and Vue

-Vue.js is a dynamic framework that allows you to easily use all the needed tools to build a simple application.
-However, if required, it additionally provides most of the features you need: Vuex for state management, Vue Router for application URL management, and Vue server-side renderer to ensure server-side rendering.
-Vue is thought to be more intuitive than React for web application development.
+Vue.js is a dynamic framework that enables you to easily use all the needed tools to build a simple application.
+However, it additionally provides most of the features you need if required.
+For instance, Vuex for state management, Vue Router for application URL management, and Vue server-side renderer for SSR.
+Considering Vue’s documentation and ecosystem, it is thought to be more intuitive than React for web application development.

 blank